Sometimes I write blog posts here and for other blogs, like this one:

 https://developers.redhat.com/articles/2024/03/14/how-use-java-container-awareness-openshift-4

-But better cite it because worse than copying someone’s work is to copy it wrongly.
+But better cite the source, because worse than copying someone’s work is to copy it wrongly.
+Even worse with AI hallucinations and such.

 Or the worst scenario: contrive (as make an unsubstantiated claim) just because of a misunderstanding of the concept, which you are probably not used to anyway.

-Surfing online on the topic I can see some claims that are basically unsubstantiated and that’s just not how it works – sometimes AT ALL.
-The wording matters, some concepts are not interchangable and abstractions can do more harm than good.
+Surfing online on the topic I can see some claims that are basically unsubstantiated, and that’s just not how it works – sometimes AT ALL.
+The wording matters, some concepts are not interchangeable, and abstractions can do more harm than good.

-So you are better citing the sources nonetheless.
+So you are better off citing the sources nonetheless.
 You may be reading something wrong yourself.
+10x true for AI.

 “Knowing enough about a subject to think you’re right.
 But not enough about the subject to know you’re wrong” — By Neil deGrasse Tyson.